General Information

 5. Can I change the topic's title to suit my plans better?

-No, the topic went through an accreditation process and cannot be changed.
+No, the topic has undergone accreditation and cannot be changed.

 6. I already have publications on the topic xy.
 Can I work on that?